-Note: make sure you are using LOW SODIUM Tamari, not REDUCED SODIUM.
+Note: again, make sure you are using LOW SODIUM Tamari, not REDUCED SODIUM.
 Reduced sodium Tamari will still make this dish taste too salty.

 Pull the stir fry off the heat then scoop into bowls and serve.
-I prefer to let my noodle bowls cool for 5 minutes before digging in, as you can taste everything so much better when the temperature comes down a bit, but I obviously understand if you want to face plant right away (been there!)
+I prefer to let my noodle bowls cool for 5 minutes before digging in, as you can taste everything so much better when the temperature comes down a bit…but I obviously understand if you want to face plant right away (been there!)
 However you go about it – enjoy!

-Potsticker Noodles Bowls
+Potsticker Noodle Bowls

 Potsticker Noodles Bowls are a gluten-free take-out fake-out recipe that tastes just like potstickers!
 Prep and cook in under 30 minutes.

 - 1/2 cup + 3 Tablespoons LOW-SODIUM gluten-free Tamari OR soy sauce (dish will not be GF if using soy sauce,) divided

 - 1 Tablespoon high heat cooking oil (canola, vegetable, avocado, etc)